RallyTools/RallyRestToolkitForRuby/examples/README.md

 Creation Date are set in RallyObjects are returned by find in this case.
 After the read method is called on a RallyObject all of an artifact's fields are now available.

+### 04-create-defect.rb
+The RallyRestJson.create creates a new defect in Rally.
+It returns a representation of that new defect in a RallyObject.

+### 05-update-defect.rb
+Update defect example using the RallyObject.update method.

+### 06-update-defect.rb
+Update defect example using the RallyRestJson.update method.